benbalter/benbalter.github.com/_posts/2014-10-08-why-government-contractors-should-embrace-open-source.md

 There are two big buckets of IT contracts: software development, and operations and maintenance.
 Traditional software development contracts are often a large, firm-fixed price, agreed upon up front, but once the software is delivered, the revenue stream may dry up depending on whether the agency chooses to invest further in the project by building out additional features.

-With open source, there's always a built in maintenance component.
+With open source, there's always a built-in maintenance component.
 Once open sourced, agencies will require someone with the technical know-how to foster a community around the code, evaluate proposed changes, and answer questions in the support forums, rather than let the project dry up and die on the vine.
 Whereas an agency may choose not to develop new features, once in the hands of the community, there's a high probability it will be improved upon for a particular use case or that bugs will surface.
 Most agencies don't have that expertise in-house, and are increasingly turning to industry partners to maintain the day-to-day operations of the project.

 Rather than being a one-off engagement, open source provides government contractors to establish long-term maintenance and engagement contracts, and to advise the agency on open-source best practices throughout the lifecycle of the project.